Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Introduction

 Concentrating on chiral CFTs with spatial periodicity is motivated not only by the simpler presentation, but also by its general applicability.
 Indeed, the setting is straightforwardly extended to the nonchiral case of decoupled right and left movers arising in many applications with periodic boundary conditions.
-An important example is provided by spin chains, whose low-energy excitations are described by the nonchiral version of \eqref{e11}.
-Think \eg of an XXZ spin chain with $N$ sites and Hamiltonian \beq H_{\textrm{XXZ}}(t) = - \sum_{j = 1}^{N} J_{j}(t) \biggl[ S^x_{j} S^x_{j+1} + S^y_{j} S^y_{j+1} - \Delta S^z_{j} S^z_{j+1} \biggr] \qquad (|\Delta| < 1), \eeq with $\mathfrak{su}(2)$ generators $S^{x,y,z}_{j} \equiv S^{x,y,z}_{j+N}$ in the spin-$1/2$ representation at site $j$, and time-dependent couplings $J_{j}(t) > 0$ that vary on mesoscopic length scales\footnote{`Mesoscopic': on scales much larger than the lattice spacing $L/N$ but much smaller than the system size $L$.} and satisfy $J_{j}(t) = J_{j}(t+T)$ and $J_{j}(t) = J_{j+N}(t)$.
+An important example is provided by driven inhomogeneous spin chains, whose low-energy excitations are described by the nonchiral version of \eqref{e11}.
+Think \eg of an $XXZ$ spin chain with $N$ sites and Hamiltonian \beq H_{\textrm{XXZ}}(t) = - \sum_{j = 1}^{N} J_{j}(t) \Bigl( S^x_{j} S^x_{j+1} + S^y_{j} S^y_{j+1} - \Delta S^z_{j} S^z_{j+1} \Bigr) \eeq with $|\Delta| < 1$ and spin-$1/2$ $\mathfrak{su}(2)$ generators $S^{x,y,z}_{j} \equiv S^{x,y,z}_{j+N}$ at site $j$.
+The $J_{j}(t) > 0$ are continuously driven couplings that vary on mesoscopic scales in space\footnote{`Mesoscopic': on length scales much larger than the lattice spacing $L/N$ but much smaller than the system size $L$.} and satisfy $J_{j+N}(t) = J_{j}(t) = J_{j}(t+T)$.
 See Fig.~\ref{Fig:SpinChain} for an illustration.
-In addition, our setting can describe systems with open boundaries by folding/unfolding techniques adapted to inhomogeneous CFT \cite{GawedzkiKozlowski:2020, LiuEtAl:2025, MCGS:2024}.
+In addition, our setup can describe systems with open boundaries by folding/unfolding techniques adapted to inhomogeneous CFT \cite{GawedzkiKozlowski:2020, LiuEtAl:2025, MCGS:2026}.